mikeizbicki/cmc-csci040/project_00/README.md

  - Your domain must:

-     - [ ] have at least two "follow backlinks" from other domains (other student's projects are okay)
+     - [ ] *have at least two [dofollow backlinks](https://www.semrush.com/blog/linkbuilding-dofollow-vs-nofollow-semrushchat/) from other domains (other student's projects are okay)*

      - [ ] *be archived by the Internet Archive; see instructions [here](https://www.bitsgalore.org/2014/08/02/How-to-save-a-web-page-to-the-Internet-Archive) for submitting your webpage*